 A complainant may choose to file a complaint at any time and may do so without first consulting any third parties.
-A designated representative of LSNYC will investigate all complaints and reports of discrimination or harassment.
 Complaints need not be in writing to initiate an investigation under the procedure outlined herein.
-A complaint or inquiry regarding discrimination or harassment should be brought to the attention of LSNYC's Director of HR and Diversity, Project Director, or the employee's supervisor (in each case, so long as a report is made to someone other than the alleged offender).
-The Committee shall make all efforts to use consistent, though not necessarily identical, methods to resolve harassment throughout LSNYC for similar problems.
+A complaint or inquiry regarding discrimination or harassment should be brought to the attention of LSNYC's Chief of HR and Diversity, Project Director, or the employee's supervisor (in each case, so long as a report is made to someone other than the alleged offender).
+The Committee shall make all efforts to use consistent, though not necessarily identical, methods to resolve harassment and discrimination complaints throughout LSNYC for similar problems.